Clever Laziness

 Juan Villela

-Around the same time, everyone started going into lockdowns, my partner and I decided to buy a couple of Switch Lites.
+Around the same time, everyone started going into lockdowns, and my partner and I decided to buy a couple of Switch Lites.
 We figured they’d go out of stock for long periods as people figured out what to do indoors.
 And we all know how that went; everything went out of stock.

-But it seems a lot of people got the same idea because any crusty-looking GBA goes for about $150 on eBay.
-I went down the GameBoy modding rabbit hole and now I’ve never wanted something this bad in my life.
-But to ensure I could play pretty much anything I wanted, I opted for a 3DS instead.
-I can install custom firmware on this one and emulate all the GameBoy catalog, along with the 3DS and DS games.
-This was far more expensive, more so because I had to hunt down one with an IPS display.
-But I think it’ll be worth it.
-I’ll post some pics on Twitter when it arrives from Japan in a month.
+I went down the GameBoy modding rabbit hole.
+But it seems everyone got the same idea because any crusty-looking GBA goes for about $150 on eBay these days.
+So instead, I opted for a 3DS to ensure I could play anything I wanted.
+I installed custom firmware to emulate all the GameBoy, 3DS, and DS games.
+This was far more expensive because I had to hunt down one with an IPS display.
+But it was worth it.
+I’ll post some pics on Twitter in a month when it arrives from Japan.

 See Also